 The Revenue School offers a program where park and recreation professionals from all over the country (and an increasing number of international participants) spend one week a year over two years learning about marketing, trends, strategic planning, pricing, innovation and more.
 It is like a mini-MBA program tailored for our field.
 At the end of the second year, teams put together a complete business plan for a new facility and pitch it to a mock city council.

 Within my agency, more than 80 percent of our park managers, and many of our other staff, have participated in this program to hone their professional skills.
 And the results have been wonderful.

 One misconception is that it is all about revenue.
 While “Revenue School” is the shorthand name, it is just as relevant for a facility that does not rely on cost recovery as it is for those that do.
 It is all about performance.
 That is the “Management School” portion of it.
 Regardless of your cost recovery, we all want to be the best we can be.
 We want to serve the public, and be seen as cutting edge leaders in our field.
 That is what the Revenue School experience is all about.
 And by the way, you will get some great ideas that can increase your cost recovery (if you like that kind of thing).

 Abraham Lincoln once said “the best way to predict your future is to create it.”
-If you want to create a better professional future for yourself and your agency, register for this year’s NRPA Revenue Development and Management School, which takes place March 9-14.
+If you want to create a better professional future for yourself and your agency, register for this year’s NRPA Revenue Development and Management School, which takes place in March.